marcusjhang/blog/content/blog/6in3done.md

 05. [Wiki](https://github.com/marcusjhang/wiki) (Fullstack)
 06. [Commerce](https://github.com/marcusjhang/pokecommerce) (Fullstack)

 I'll be honest, it was fun.
-Got to play around with both frontend and backend development frameworks.
-Alot of breadth over depth, probably due to the time factor, but who's to say thats a bad thing.
+Got to explore different frameworks on both the frontend and backend.
 Looking forward to go deeper into frontend when I have the chance to.

 ## Laguages + Frameworks (Learnt and used)
 - Javascript